 |Compatibility||PlayStation 4; PlayStation 3 (partial); Windows (via Steam or third party drivers)||Xbox One; Windows|

-As for the table above, the touchpad (marked with a star) includes a single physical button but can function as two virtual buttons.
+As for the table above, the touchpad (marked with a star) includes a single physical button that can actually function as two virtual buttons.

 DualShock 4 vs Xbox One Controller

-Finally, we come to the big question – which of these controllers is superior when they go toe-to-toe?
+Finally, we come to the main question — which of these controllers is ultimately superior?
 Let’s find out!

-Each controller’s design should be viewed from two standpoints: the aesthetic and the ergonomic one.
+Each controller’s design should be viewed from two standpoints: how aesthetic it is and how ergonomic it is.

-In terms of visual appeal, one can hardly determine which is superior since it is mostly a matter of preference.
-Both controllers give off an impression of quality, although the DualShock 4 leans towards a more “futuristic” feel while the Xbox One controller is a lot more minimal with its design philosophy.
+In terms of visual appeal, one can hardly determine which one of these is superior since it is mostly a matter of preference.
+Both controllers give off an impression of quality, although the DualShock 4 leans towards a more “futuristic” feel while the Xbox One controller is a lot more minimal in its design.

 As for the ergonomic qualities, the two controllers are on even terms here as well.
-They both fit comfortably in the user’s hands, with micro-textured grips and without any discernible difference in the overall weight, although the Xbox One controller is the heavier of the two.
+They both fit comfortably in the user’s hands, with micro-textured grips and without any discernible difference in the overall weight.
+However, the Xbox One controller is the heavier of the two.

-It is worth noting, though, that Microsoft offers many more variations in terms of design, as well as the option for users to design their own controller.
+It is worth noting, though, that Microsoft offers many more variations in terms of exterior, as well as the option for users to design their own controller.

 The Analogue Sticks

-Both the controllers adhere to their respective traditions in terms of stick placement: the DualShock ones are positioned symmetrically while it is the opposite with the Xbox ones.
+Both controllers adhere to their respective traditions in terms of stick placement: the DualShock ones are positioned symmetrically, while with the Xbox One it’s the opposite.

 As for functionality, DualShock 4 has the lead.
-Sony’s analogue sticks are more responsive and a tad stiffer, but in a good way.
+Sony’s analog sticks are more responsive and a tad stiffer but in a good way.
 Ultimately, they allow for more precise movements and remain quite firm for a longer time.

 The Directional Pads

 The role of the D-pad has changed dramatically over the years.
-In modern 3D games, it is mostly used as a means of selecting items and/or weapons, while a number of 2D games still use it for its original function – movement.
+In modern 3D games, it was mostly used as a means of selecting items and/or weapons, while several 2D games still use it for its original function – movement.